licorice root

 Paghat's Garden: Trametes versicolor

-... & tough.
-Peroxides derived from this species are used for biobleaching, such as to give denim bluejeans a washed look before market.
-It is also used in medicinal teas & general tonic, with a faint sweetness, best mixed with licorice root or gensing or sassafrass bark to serve as a mild decongestant or merely as a pleasant tea whether or not actually ...
+... is also used in medicinal teas & general tonic, with a faint sweetness, best mixed with licorice root or gensing or sassafrass bark to serve as a mild decongestant or merely as a ...

 www.paghat.com